This document covers building a TCW database for a single species. Terminology:

 |Go to top|

-runSingleTCW saves all the library information and the
+LIB.cfg file where runSingleTCW saves all the library information and

-has a sTCW.cfg file with all the assembly and annotation information.
+a sTCW.cfg file where runSingleTCW saves all the assembly and annotation information.

 Also, the /DBfasta directory contains a subset of the UniProt files for the demo; this is